stevenzhang070302/reinforcement-trading/README.md

      - TD3 (Twin Delayed Deep Deterministic Policy Gradient)
      - Rainbow DQN (if sticking to discrete actions).
    - Conduct systematic hyperparameter tuning using tools like Optuna or Ray Tune.
+   - Experiment with different machine learning models for feature extraction and prediction.

 2. **Real-Time Data Stream**:
    - Set up a live data pipeline using Alpaca’s API for paper trading.